huonw/spellck/README.md

 ## Installation

-This is Cargo-enabled, and can be used as a normal cargo dependency.
+This is Cargo-enabled, and can be used as a normal Cargo dependency.
+Both the library/compiler plugin and the standalone executable are built with `cargo build`.

 ## Lint

-The compiler plugin is simply used by loading the crate as a plugin.
-This causes the compiler to emit warnings (by default) for incorrect words via the `misspellings` lint (that is, one can use `#[deny(misspellings)]` to make mistakes errors, and `#[allow(misspellings)]` to stop the warnings, like with other lints).
+The checker comes as compiler plugin that enables it to run during the normal compilation process, it is used by simply loading the crate as a plugin.
+This causes the compiler to emit warnings (by default) for incorrect words via the `misspellings` lint; one can use `#[deny(misspellings)]` to make mistakes errors, and `#[allow(misspellings)]` to stop the warnings, like with other lints.

-Any uses of the plugin must have the `SPELLCK_LINT_DICT` environment variable specified, pointing at the dictionary files to be used (multiple can be specified, in the same format as the platform's `PATH` variable).
-This is required because, unfortunately, compiler plugins cannot take any arguments yet.

 ```toml
 # Cargo.toml